Tuscan Chicken in Parmesan Cream Sauce – Instant Pot

 If I saute it on the stovetop or cook it in the oven, I have to fuss with either turning the meat on the stovetop or turning a dish in my oven.
 Yes, I do have to do that.
 Gas cooktops are the best.
 Gas ovens not so much.

-It may not seem like a big savings of effort but it allows me to prepare a side dish while the chicken is cooking…or even better, sit down for a bit and do nothing; I seriously need to do more of that!
+It may not seem like a big savings of effort but it allows me to prepare a side dish while this Tuscan Chicken in Parmesan Cream Sauce is cooking…or even better, sit down for a bit and do nothing; I seriously need to do more of that!

 What I do love is that I can both sauté the chicken and the vegetable components with one function, and then use the pot for it’s main purpose, that of a pressure cooker, to cook everything together.
 For me ease is best met with less pots and pans!